selwynpolit/d9book/book/plugins.md

 your info in the data field i.e. in Sequel Ace, look for data like `%image_width%` )

-It is pretty reasonable that the custom field formatter will require some configuration, so this means we will need a `module/config/schema/module.schema.yml` file
+Often the custom field formatter will require some configuration, so this means we will need a `module/config/schema/module.schema.yml` file

 So at
 `~/Sites/ncs/docroot/modules/custom/ncs_infoconnect/config/schema/ncs_infoconnect.schema.yml`